mvolkmann/blog/src/dart.md

 and has its own memory and event loop.

-The `dart:isolate` library cannot be used in Dart applications that are compiled to JavaScript (true?).
+The `dart:isolate` library cannot be used in Dart applications that are compiled to JavaScript.
 This means it cannot be used inside DartPad.

 The `main` function of a Dart program and everything it invokes